A corner of Hoa Lu ancient capital now

 The Dai Viet culture, economy and population flourished under the following 350 year reign of the Later Le but that created its own set of problems.
 With arable land in the mountainous north unable to meet the needs of such a rapidly growing nation, around 1471 the Le under King Le Thanh Tong (1442-97) turned to the south and westward to begin a series of successful conquests against the declining Khmer (Cambodian) Empire.

 This period of great expansion of Dai Viet to the fertile plains of the south continued well into the 18th Century under successive Dynasties, altering the course of Vietnam history forever.
-Prior to this expansion, Dai Viet’s was ruled by a strong central government and an effective administration.
+Before this expansion, a strong central government and an effective administration ruled Đại Việt..
 Such an expansion put great pressure on the system and after the death of Le Thanh Tong, the Dai Viet Empire fell into a period of decline, divided twice during the next 150 years, and it’s various governments often at war with each other.

 Note

 During the Ming Dynasty occupation, Confucianism again took root and dramatically changed the Vietnamese state, triggering a seismic shift from Mahayana Buddhism to Confucianism.
-Gradually removing the influence of Buddhism, Confucianism was promoted as the educational foundation in society at that time.
-It was not until the 16th century and the rise of the Trinh Dynasty that Buddhism was again revived, largely due to the royal family’s efforts to restore Buddhism’s role in Vietnamese society.
+Officials gradually removed the influence of Buddhism and promoted Confucianism as the foundation of education and social structure at that time.
+Buddhism did not experience a revival until the 16th century, when the Trịnh Dynasty rose to power and the royal family actively worked to restore its role in Vietnamese society.

 The Rise of the Trinh